StarPlayrX/bigmac/README.md

 * iMac style 802.11ac/BT4LE cards are recommended for native air drop and hand off

 ## Recommendations
+* the BigMac 2.0 app itself runs on Intel and M1, so you can create a USB Installer from a supported Mac!
 * Previous unsupported Mac use is very helpful
 * Try to get your system up to Catalina 10.15.7 using Dosdude1's patcher
 * Do not try to install unless you can create a disk from a supported Mac or you are familar with running unsupported MacOS'.